 Most recently, writing intros and essays for publications on male nude photography, especially the “beefcake-era” photographers, I’ve uncovered a world of so many gay 20th Century artists and photographers who found a way to explore their own love of the male figure, sometimes even at the risk of arrest in the McCarthy Era, and among their subjects a surprising number of celebrities, such as full-frontal nudes of actor Yule Brenner by George Platt Lynes and fitness guru Jack LaLanne by Russ Warner.
 I’ve often been stopped mid search by a celebrity from my past, my head tilted slightly to one side and uttering, “hmm, well, would you look at that.
 Who knew?”

-It’s an arresting experience seeing someone you know or admire fully nude, imperfections and all, nothing shielded—like catching a glimpse of a varsity athlete from behind your junior high locker door, or a neighbor dad in the shower at the public pool, or later and more powerfully, the first time you undressed with someone for whom you were falling in love.
+It’s an arresting experience seeing someone you know or admire fully nude, imperfections and all, nothing shielded—like catching a glimpse of a varsity athlete from behind your junior high locker door, or a neighbor dad in the shower at the public pool, or later and more powerfully, the first time you undressed with someone you were falling for.

 No wonder later popes, much like the sons of Noah, covered the genitals of their God in art.
 Seeing someone naked is power.
 It is worship.
 It’s scary.